The Red Shoes (1948 film): Home media and restoration

 The American home media company The Criterion Collection released The Red Shoes on laserdisc in 1994, and on DVD in 1999.

 Efforts to restore The Red Shoes began in the early 2000s.
 With fundraising spearheaded by Martin Scorsese and his longtime editor (and Powell's widow), Thelma Schoonmaker, Robert Gitt and Barbara Whitehead formally began the restoration in the fall of 2006 at the UCLA Film and Television Archive, along with the help of the United States Film Foundation.
 Gitt, the chief preservation officer of the UCLA Archive, supervised the restoration, assisting Whitehead in reviewing each individual frame of the film—192,960 in the print, 578,880 in the tripartite negative.
 The original negatives had suffered extensive harm, including shrinkage and mould damage.
 Because the damage to the negatives was so significant, digital restoration was the only viable method of rehabilitating the film.
 The 4K digital restoration was completed with the help of the Prasad Corporation and Warner Bros.
 Motion Picture Imaging to remove dirt, scratches, and other flaws.
-Digital methods were also utilized to remove pops, crackles and background hiss from the film's original optical soundtrack.
+Digital methods were also used to remove pops, crackles and background hiss from the film's original optical soundtrack.

 The newly restored version of The Red Shoes had its world premiere at the 2009 Cannes Film Festival.
 Several months later, in October 2009, ITV Films released the restored version on Blu-ray in the United Kingdom.
 On 20 July 2010, the Criterion Collection again reissued the film in its restored state on DVD and Blu-ray.
 Reviewing the Criterion Blu-ray, which includes an illustrative demonstration of the film's restoration, Stuart Galbraith of DVD Talk referred to the "before and after" comparisons as "shocking and heartening at once."

-On 11 August 2021, Criterion announced their first 4K Ultra HD releases, a six-film slate, will include The Red Shoes.
-Criterion indicated each title will be available in a 4K UHD+Blu-ray combo pack including a 4K UHD disc of the feature film as well as the film and special features on the companion Blu-ray.
-The 4K UHD release for The Red Shoes was released on December 14, 2021.
+On 14 December 2021, Criterion released the 2009 restoration of The Red Shoes in 4K, as part of their first six-film slate of 4K UHD disc releases.